Adult Neurology Professional Education

 We have a clinically active and scholarly productive faculty spanning virtually every neurologic subspecialty.
 For our residency, we have built an organized curriculum of rotations, didactic sessions, conferences, and research opportunities.
 Perhaps more important, we emphasize a supportive, collegial, and family-feeling atmosphere.

-We currently accept four residents to our program each year.
+We currently accept five residents to our program each year.
 We have a categorical residency program.
 This means that you automatically get your first postgraduate year (PGY1) in internal medicine here.
 For you, this means continuity across your residency training and less time, money, and stress interviewing and matching for two programs.